CL2-UWaterloo/f1tenth_ws/README.md

 <img src="f1tenth_gym_ros.png" width="600">

+# Different Benchmarks
+In our virtual race, there will be three benchmark tasks. **Benchmark 1** is a single agent time trial without obstacle on the track.
+The objective is to achieve lower lap times. **Benchmark 2** is a single agent task with unknown obstacles in the map before hand.
+The objective is to finish laps without crashing. **Benchmark 3** is a task where two agents compete simultaneously on the same track.
+The objective is to finish a certain number of laps before the other agent.

+We provide several branches for different benchmarks.
+On the **master** branch, the simulator is created for Benchmarks 1 & 2, where only a single agent (the ego agent) will spawn in the map.
+On the **multi-node** branch, the simulator is modified for Benchmark 3, where two agents will spawn in the map.
+We'll go over how these agents are controlled in a following section.

 # Installation
 Before cloning this repo, you'll need to install Docker.
 Note that this environment is only tested on Ubuntu.
 You'll also need ROS on your host system.